What’s in a Marketing Kit?

 Before you make your marketing kit, have a few things ready:

-Determine what problem your service or product addresses.
-Outline the top three to five problems your potential customers face, with information about how your product or service can solve those problems.
+- Determine what problem your service or product addresses.
+Outline the top three to five issues your potential customers face and include information about how your product or service can solve those problems.

-Draft statements about your products or services that you can use throughout your marketing kit.
-Use “you” and “you can” as often as possible.
-You should also use a lot of verbs.
+- Draft statements about your products or services to use throughout your marketing kit.
+Try to use “you” and “you can” as often as possible.
+You should also include a lot of verbs.

-Make sure you have the basics covered – flyers, newsletters, letterhead, and business cards.
+- Make sure you have the basics covered – Decide whether you need flyers, newsletters, letterhead, and business cards.

-Your marketing kit might have slightly different information depending on whether you’re sharing it with a potential customer, potential partner, or with the media.
+Your marketing kit might have slightly different information depending on whether you’re sharing it with a potential customer, a possible partner, or with the media.
 In each case, however, share these nine elements to help sell your company.

 Create a document that showcases how your company is different from your competitors and explains the benefits of working with you.
 Make sure to stick with the top three to five things your target market cares about.